scottgl9/bluehack/Readme.md

 Call `python bluehack.py --help` for more infos.

+### Technical details
+The demodulation of the BTLE-packets takes place in firmware as an USB connection is too slow to be able to react on packets like connection requests.
+The data flow is as follows: `HackRF(Demodulation) --BTLE-packets--> Host`.
+The USB-Connection allows to set the BTLE mode for receiving and the channel to listen on.

 ### FAQ / troubleshoting
 On any error: make sure the green LED is blinking in idle mode before starting listening.
 Re-upload the firmware on errors.